Tenecteplase: Gallery

 Here is TNK-tPA.
 It is very similar to t-PA, but the glycosylation occurring in Kringle 1 is manipulated.
 The mutation T103N means that glycosylation occurs at that point.
 The mutation N117Q means that the high mannose sugar residue is absent at that point.

 In human t-PA, the amino acids at position 296–299 are lysine, histidine, and two arginines.

 In TNK-tPA, these amino acids have been replaced by four alanines.
 This mutation is responsible for increased resistance to PAI-1.

 Research

 Researchers at Newcastle University in Australia say they have had a significant breakthrough in treating stroke patients using the commonly used drug.
-The findings were published in the New England Medical Journal.
+The findings were published in the New England Journal of Medicine.
 Though safety has been established through previous clinical trials, there is ongoing debate about whether this is an effective treatment for ischemic stroke, and significant ongoing discussion between emergency physicians, neurologists and pharmacists about whether this treatment should be used for that indication.

 The American Heart Association/American Stroke Association 2019 update to the 2018 guidelines for the Early Management of Acute Ischemic Stroke supports considering tenecteplase over alteplase in patients without contraindication to intravenous thrombolytics.